When is it the the best time to visit Muir Woods?

 Since 2018, you’ll have to make a reservation to visit Muir Woods.
 This must be done in advance on the National Park Service website.
 Apparently you can not simply drive up to the woods any longer!
 There has been rumors that you can even get your car towed!!!

-Note: There’s no cell phone crevice what so ever
+Note: There’s no cell Phone Service or Internet what so ever !!!

 Tip #1: Before 2018 parking was limited to 2 tiny parking lots.
 You’d have to come before 8:00 am (park opening time).
 Now however you need a reservation!